MICA-MNI/micapipe/readme.md

 ```

 ## Anonymize your dataset
 We strongly recommend to anonymize the dataset before running the pipelines.
-This pipeline includes scripts to do so using AFNI's reface plus tool (https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/tutorials/refacer/refacer_run.html) to anonymize T1w as well as quantitative T1 images.
+This pipeline includes a script to anonymize the T1w as well as quantitative T1 images.

 # `mica-pipe` command and modules